Stop Big Plastic from flooding our oceans with plastic

 The problem is only growing.
 Global production of plastic is increasing.
 It has nearly doubled since the start of the millennium and it’s expected to increase at least fourfold by 2050.
 To solve this crisis, we must significantly reduce the use of single-use and disposable plastics at its source.

 Plastics in Canada

 Canada is part of the problem, so we must be part of the solution.
 Canadians want plastic-free choices.
-Eighty-two per cent of Canadians say they support a single-use plastic ban.
+Eighty-six per cent of Canadians say they support a single-use plastic ban.

 Canada has committed to help solve this plastic crisis.
 Oceana Canada is calling on our government to live up to its promise to ban unnecessary single-use plastics by 2021.

 Tell the government to #EndthePlasticDisaster and stop the flow of plastics that are filling our oceans and harming marine life.
 Sign our petition calling on the Canadian government fulfill their commitment to ban harmful and unnecessary single-use plastics by 2021.